GigaHierz/complete-NFT-app/README.md

 # Getting started

-Setting up you VS Code

-I would propose the following extensions:

-- Auto Close Tag
-- Auto Rename Tag
-- CodeMetrics
-- Git Blame
-- Git Lens
-- Live Share
-- Prettier
-- Rainbow Brackets
-- SCS IntelliSense
-- solidity

-- TSLint
-- Visual Studio IntelliCode

 ## Installing

-install node so you automatically get npm as your package manager
+install `node` so you automatically get npm as your package manager

 whenever you get an error, try finding out the main message and then google it